John Albers: Early life and education

-Senator Albers earned his bachelor of science degree in organizational leadership from the University of Louisville.
+Albers earned his Bachelor of Science degree in organizational leadership from the University of Louisville.
 Albers also graduated from the University of Georgia's Legislative Leadership Institute and the Cybersecurity program at Harvard University.

-Senator Albers has long been an active member of his community.
-His affiliations include numerous boards of directors for business, civic and charitable organizations.

-Family

-Senator John Albers and his wife, Kari of 30 years live in Roswell, GA.
-They have two sons and are members of Roswell United Methodist Church.

 Political career

 Albers was first elected to serve as senator for Georgia's 56th District in the 2010 general election.
 Albers has won re-election every two years from 2012 through 2022.
-Senator Albers is a member of the Republican Party.
+Albers is a member of the Republican Party.

-In the legislature, Senator Albers serves as chairman of the Senate Public Safety Committee, sub committee chairman of Appropriations, and vice chairman of the Senate Finance Committee.
+In the legislature, Albers serves as chairman of the Senate Public Safety Committee, sub committee chairman of Appropriations, and vice chairman of the Senate Finance Committee.
 He also sits on the Senate Government Oversight, and Regulated Industries, and Rules Committees.

+On February 11, 2021, Albers co-sponsored Senate Bill 171, which increases penalties for certain offenses committed during an "unlawful assembly."
+The bill failed to receive a committee vote before Georgia's crossover day.
+The American Civil Liberties Union of Georgia said the bill "tramples on and makes a mockery of the First Amendment."

+In January 2024, Albers co-sponsored S.B.
+390, which would withhold government funding for any libraries in Georgia affiliated with the American Library Association.
+The bill was drafted following the election of ALA President Emily Drabinski and allegations of the organization promoting a personal ideology and influencing librarian certification.